 Hero Tools' Inventory Manager Lucas George is working with the customer service and product teams to implement order-related features in Optimizely Configured Commerce.
-He plans to integrate Configured Commerce with Hero's ERP solution, but would like to understand how Configured Commerce's constructs work before Hero creates the integration.
-Together with team members Charlotte Kent (Customer Service Manager) and Elizabeth Osero (Product Manager), Lucas sets out to learn everything he can about Configured Commerce's shipping, payment, and advanced order features before the project begins.
+He plans to integrate Configured Commerce with Hero's ERP solution but would like to understand how Configured Commerce's constructs work before completing the integration.
+Together with team members Charlotte Kent (Customer Service Manager) and Elizabeth Osero (Product Manager), Lucas works to learn about about Configured Commerce's shipping, payment, and advanced order features before the project begins.

-The shipping engine is a Configured Commerce feature that manages how customer orders are packaged and sent.
+Shipping in Configured Commerce manages how customer orders are packaged and sent.
 Connect Configured Commerce to live-rated services, use flat fees, or combine the two for a unique customer experience.

 Hero Tools sells products in all shapes and sizes, from tiny, featherweight grinder replacement felt seals to table saws the size of a small car.
-All of these products need to be shipped, and Lucas is tasked with using Configured Commerce's order packager to determine shipping costs.
+These products need to be shipped, and Lucas must use Configured Commerce's order packager to determine shipping costs.
 Hero has three sizes of boxes it uses to ship products: Small (9"x9"), Medium (12"x12"), and Large (16"x16").
 Lucas creates three packages in the order packager, entering the length, width, height, and weight each package can support.
-When a site visitor places an order, each order line is evaluated and placed into the appropriate package based on the product's length, width, height, and weight.
+When a site visitor places an order, the system evaluates each order line and selects the appropriate package based on the product's length, width, height, and weight.

-PunchOut is a way for Optimizely customers' customers to integrate the Configured Commerce website into their procurement system.
-This allows them to continue using the procurement system's workflows, but still use the Commerce website for research and product information purposes.
+PunchOut is a way for your customers to integrate the Configured Commerce website into their procurement system.
+This allows them to continue using the procurement system's workflows but still use the Commerce website for research and product information purposes.

-Activate Configured Commerce's Requisitions feature to allow customers to aggregate a list of products and purchase them all at once.
-This feature works in conjunction with the Requisitioner website user role to allow unqualified buyers to search for and request products, but not actually make a purchase.
+Configured Commerce's Requisitions feature allows customers to aggregate a list of products and purchase them all at once.
+This feature works along with the Requisitioner website user role to allow unqualified buyers to search for and request products but not make a purchase.

 Request for quote

-Use Request for Quote, or RFQ, to allow users to ask their company sales rep for a price or discount on one or multiple products.
+Request for Quote (RFQ) allows users to ask their company sales rep for a price or discount on one or multiple products.
 Products can be flagged as RFQ Required, or users may request a quote on any products they wish.

 Hero Tools recently began experimenting with a new line of table saws.
-These saws are comprised of multiple configurable options, such as table size, drive belt system, storage drawers, product warranty, and the blades themselves.
-Because the saws have so many selectable parts at so many different price points, Elizabeth determines it would be best to create one table saw record with the configuration options listed, and marks the item as Quote Required on its Details finger tab.
-This way, users interested in the saw must request a quote for the item before they can purchase it, allowing their Hero sales rep to reach out and make sure they receive a table saw that is configured to their exact specifications.
+These saws are comprised of multiple configurable options, such as table size, drive belt system, storage drawers, product warranty, and blades.
+Because the saws have many selectable parts at different price points, Elizabeth determines it would be best to create one table saw record with the configuration options listed and mark the item as Quote Required on its Details tab.
+Users interested in the saw must request a quote for the item before they can purchase it, allowing their Hero sales rep to reach out and make sure they receive a table saw that is configured to their exact specifications.